Brands Going Above and Beyond to Help During the Coronavirus Pandemic

 As many parents are finding out the hard by having to homeschool their kids during these stay-at-home orders, teachers are superheroes!
 To honor educators everywhere, Reese Witherspoon’s fashion and lifestyle brand, Draper James, is giving dresses to teachers.
-Teachers who normally work in a school (that is, not home-school teachers or private educators) are welcome to apply for a free Draper James dress by completing this form online by midnight ET on April 5.
+Teachers who normally work in a school (that is, not home-school teachers or private educators) are welcome to apply for a free Draper James dress by midnight ET on April 5.
 Selected recipients will receive an email with a promo code for their free dress by April 7.

 This Saves Lives

 The delicious snack bar brand This Saves Lives was founded by celebrities Kristen Bell, Ryan Devlin, Todd Grinnell, and Ravi Patel in 2013.
 Their GMO-free and nut-free products aim to combat food allergy exposure and provide a healthy snack option to kids and adults with food allergies.
 For every purchase, the brand for every purchase, the brand donates life-saving food to help fight child malnutrition around the world.
 This week, This Saves Lives announced it would also be supporting families facing food insecurity due to the COVID-19 crisis.
 “Right now, it’s more important than ever to think of others and what we can each do to help our communities here and abroad,” Bell said.
 “We may not be able to physically sit at the same table, but I firmly believe we can all still eat together.”

 Jaguar Land Rover